belusso/movies/README.md

-# Projeto de demonstração
+# Demonstration Project

-Este projete foi criado com Angular 17 + biblioteca de componentes NG-ZORRO.
+This project was created with Angular 17 + NG-ZORRO component library.

-## Instalar dependências
+## Install Dependencies

-Execute `npm install`
+Run `npm install`

-## Servidor de desenvolvimento
+## Development Server

-Execute `ng serve` para iniciar o ambiente de desenvolvimento.
+Run `ng serve` to start the development environment.

-Para acessar o projeto navegue até `http://localhost:4200/`.
+To access the project, navigate to `http://localhost:4200/`.

-## Compilar o projeto
+## Build the Project

-Execute `ng build` para compilar o projeto, os artefatos serão armazenados no diretório `dist/`.
+Run `ng build` to build the project.
+The artifacts will be stored in the `dist/` directory.

-## Testes end-to-end
+## End-to-End Tests

-Execute `ng e2e` para rodar os testes end-to-end.
+Run `ng e2e` to execute the end-to-end tests.

-Implementados com puppeteer, iniciando as rotas, alterando os filtros e verificando se as informações foram carregadas nas tabelas.
+Implemented with Puppeteer, starting routes, changing filters, and verifying if the information was loaded into the tables.

-## Testes unitários
+## Unit Tests

-Execute `ng test` para executar.
+Run `ng test` to execute.
-Implementado com Jasmine e Karma.
+Implemented with Jasmine and Karma.